yuanzeding/kcwi/kcwikit/docs/reg_construction.md

 The recently constructed datacubes are flattened to form a whitelight image and continuum objects are masked for median filtering.

 For standard stars and science targets, draw regions (ellipses) around continuum objects and save in **Physical** coordinates.

+For red channel data, if you are doing 3*300s exposures at the same position, there is apparently no need to manually draw duplicated regions.
+The latest version of kcwi_makemask_medfilter can read in an exposure grouping file and use automatically the regions from the first exposure in the same exposure sequence.
+You can make use of the json dictionary generated earlier for CR rejection.
+Example:

+ - kcwi_makemask_medfilter -r -f ../kcwi_2025aug27_red.json

 **Sample command:**
   - `for i in {50..55}; do ds9 kb210705_000${i}_icube.thum.fits -regions save kb210705_000${i}_icube.thum.reg -height 1200 -width 800 -zscale -mode region -regions shape ellipse -zoom to fit &; done`